Road trip with your dog

 If you’ve got a medium or large dog, a car harness is a really good idea to keep them secure in your car.
 Just clip it to your car’s seat belt and away you go.
 You can clip your dog’s leash straight onto this harness too so no delays in getting them out for a walk when you arrive.

-Did you know that in the event of a 50km, a 25kg unrestrained dog, i.e. a Labrador, which is roughly the same weight as an average six-year-old child can become a projectile of up to 600kg which can seriously injure a person or cause a fatality.1 Dogs can also jump out of your car window while driving, which could end up in a pedestrian or cyclist being injured or killed.
+Did you know that in the event of a crash at 50km, a 25kg unrestrained dog, i.e. a Labrador, which is roughly the same weight as an average six-year-old child can become a projectile of up to 600kg which can seriously injure a person or cause a fatality.1 Dogs can also jump out of your car window while driving, which could end up in a pedestrian or cyclist being injured or killed.
 In addition, if your unrestrained pet hits a hard surface in your car during an accident, they’re 14 times more likely to receive spinal damage or four times more likely to be fatally injured.

-It’s vital to protect the animal and everyone else so make sure your pet is secured in a dog harness, a carrier, or behind a metal guard for everyone's safety.
+It’s vital to protect the animal and everyone else so make sure your pet is secured in a dog harness, a pet carrier, or behind a metal guard for everyone's safety.
 The most suitable restraint depends on the size and temperament of your pet.

 Pet water bottle